Youth unemployment in Spain

-Youth unemployment in Spain is the unemployment of youth (generally ages 14/15–24) and is different from the general unemployment of Spain.
+Youth unemployment in Spain is the unemployment of youth (generally ages 14–24) and is different from the general unemployment of Spain.
 Unemployment describes those who actively search for work but that are without jobs.
-In Spain, youth unemployment has increasingly become alarming, especially in recent decades, given that the rate of youth unemployment has risen to such high levels.
-Youth unemployment in Spain rose very much during and following the financial crisis of 2007–2008, and among OCDE nations Spain experienced the largest increase of job losses among young people.
-The increase in segmentation of the labor market, the lack of effective employment policies and deficiencies in the education system have been cited as some of the principal reasons behind the significant level of youth unemployment in Spain.
+In Spain, youth unemployment has increasingly become alarming, especially in recent decades, given that the rate of youth unemployment has risen.
+Youth unemployment in Spain rose during and following the 2008 financial crisis, but also among OCDE nations; Spain experienced the largest increase of job losses among young people.
+The increaseing segmentation of the labor market, the lack of effective employment policies and deficiencies in the education system have been cited as some of the principal reasons behind the level of youth unemployment in Spain.

 Current statistics

+As of February 2025, the youth unemployment in Spain stands at 25.5%.
+By gender, male youth unemployment is at 23.8%, while female youth unemployment is at 27.6%.

-In 2022, 57.9% of young people in Spain were unemployed.
-From 2008 to 2014, workers younger than 35 had an average loss of purchasing power of 25.7%, more than a quarter of their income.
-In 2012, Spain had the highest rate of long-term youth unemployment (more than 40%) of the countries in the euro zone.
+In 2014, 57.9% of young people in Spain were unemployed.
+From 2008-14, workers younger than 35 years of age had an average loss of purchasing power of 25.7%; more than a quarter of their income.
+In 2012, Spain had the highest rate of long-term youth unemployment (more than 40%) of the countries in the Eurozone.
 At the end of 2016, the rate of unemployment among young people was 42.91%, 3.3% lower than the previous year (46.2%).
-Though this may been seen as a sign of improvement, it is still concerning that of the 4.23 million unemployed counted at the end of 2016, 14.5% were youth younger than 25, of which almost 46% were long-term unemployed (more than a year unemployed).
-Even though the rate of long-term youth unemployment has lowered recently, the fact that it remains high is cause for concern, since the more unemployed youth that exist, the greater the potential effects not only on themselves but on the Spanish economy as a whole.
+Though this may appear to be a sign of improvement, it is still concerning that of the 4,230,000 unemployed counted at the end of 2016, 14.5% were younger than 25 years of age, of which almost 46% were long-term unemployed (more than one year without employment).
+Even though the rate of long-term youth unemployment has lowered recently, the fact that it remains high is cause for concern, since the greater quantity of unemployed youth, the greater the potential effects not only on themselves but on the Spanish economy as a whole.